 Applicants also may be admitted under provisional admission status.
 This designation indicates that one or more required final documents has not been received by the Graduate School at time of admission.
+Please see the ECU graduate school website for details.

-The document may include an official final transcript with the degree and conferral date posted, a copy of a license required by the program, or a transcript evaluation for an international transcript.
-The student is allowed to register for the first term of admission and is able to apply for financial aid, but the aid will not be applied until the required document is received by the Graduate School.
-Registration for future terms is restricted pending receipt of the final document.
-Students admitted provisionally can attain full graduate standing and receive their financial aid award after submitting the required missing document.
-Applicants who are uncertain about the strength of their application or the documents required for admission are advised to consult with the program director or the director of graduate admissions about their admissibility.
+Applicants who are uncertain about the strength of their application or the documents required for admission are advised to consult with the MPH program director about their admissibility.
 Early contact with the university can be helpful in preparing the application and providing all required information.
-Admission criteria and required supplementary materials may vary by individual graduate program.